click here for the companion R script for this lecture.

-In the previous two lectures, we have discussed model-based inference using likelihood functions in a frequentist framework.
-Specifically, we have constructed likelihood functions with one or more free parameters and then used numerical optimization to find the maximum-likelihood estimate (MLE).
-Parameter uncertainty was accommodated by assessing the curvature of the likelihood surface in the vicinity of the MLE (e.g., using the ‘rule of 2’ and the concept of the likelihood profile).
+In the previous two lectures, discussed model-based inference using custom likelihood functions in a frequentist framework.
+Specifically, we constructed likelihood functions with one or more free parameters and then used numerical optimization techniques to find the maximum-likelihood estimate (MLE).

-Today we will start discussing Bayesian inference, which is less of a departure from these previous topics than you might think.
+Today we will start discussing Bayesian inference, which is less of a departure from these previous ideas than you might think.

-Bayesian inference also requires us to develop likelihood functions that describe our hypotheses about how our data were generated.
+Bayesian inference also requires us to develop likelihood functions that formalize our ideas about how our data were generated.

 Play with binomial/beta (conjugate prior)

-Estimating the probability of an event using a binomial distribution is one of the simplest likelihood-based problems, so it provides a good starting point!
+Estimating the probability of an event using a binomial distribution provides a good entry point to Bayesian statistics!

-Let’s imagine we know N (N, the number of independent trials, is fixed), but we want to estimate p (the probability of an event occurring).
-For now, we will assume we have no prior information about p, such that any value of p is equally likely.
+Let’s imagine we we want to estimate p (the probability of an event occurring) based on the success rate of a fixed number of trials N. For now, we will assume we have no prior information about p.

 Set the prior

-To set the prior, let’s assume p follows a uniform distribution between 0 and 1:
+To set the prior, let’s assume p can take any value between 0 and 1 with equal probability:

 # Bayesian analysis example using Binomial distribution -----------------------